MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-update-delete-extract.md

 ### Update behavior

-- Updating the app lets template app installers [update their template app](service-template-apps-install-distribute.md#update-a-template-app) in the already installed workspace without losing the connection configuration.
+- Updating the app lets template app installers [update their template app](service-template-apps-install-distribute.md#update-a-template-app) in their already installed workspaces without losing the connection configuration.
 - To learn how changes in the dataset affect the installed template app, see [Overwrite behavior](service-template-apps-install-distribute.md#overwrite-behavior).
 - When a template app is overwritten and updates, it first reverts back to using sample data, and automatically reconnects by using the installer's configuration parameters and authentication.
 Until refresh is complete, the reports, dashboards, and organizational app display the sample data banner.
 - If you added a new query parameter to the updated dataset that requires user input, you must select the **Required** checkbox.
 This selection prompts the installer with the connection string after updating the app.